-As the Berlin Wall was falling, he concocted a plan to turn it into the world's longest outdoor art gallery.
+As the Berlin Wall was falling, one artist concocted a plan to turn it into the world's longest outdoor gallery

 'Walls are not what the world needs'

-In 2002, a portion of the Berlin Wall that Alavi painted was put on display

-on the United Nations grounds in New York City, as a gift from Germany.
+In 2002, a portion of the Berlin Wall that Alavi painted was put on display on the United Nations grounds in New York City, as a gift from Germany.

-to German outlet Deutsche Welle about that painting as US President Donald Trump was taking office in the US and setting up the travel ban he campaigned on.
+In 2017, the artist who holds Iranian and German citizenship, spoke to German outlet Deutsche Welle about that painting as US President Donald Trump was taking office in the US and setting up the travel ban he campaigned on.

 "When I think about the possibility of not being able to go there and see my painting after many years, I wonder why I painted it in the first place," Alavi said.
 But he added that if Trump succeeded in building a wall on the southern border, he'd try to find a way to paint that wall too.